Desaware Home

 5. Are different versions of the licensing system compatible with each other?

-7. Server Error in '/LicenseServer' Application - Parser Error - Parser Error Message: Could not create type 'Management' after upgrade to v 1.2 (typically Win2003 server).
+6. Server Error in '/LicenseServer' Application - Parser Error - Parser Error Message: Could not create type 'Management'.

 1. I'm having trouble communicating with the licensing server (or having other server configuration issues).